-Casualties are rising in Egypt after security forces moved in with armored vehicles, bulldozers and tear gas to clear two protest camps in Cairo set up by supporters of ousted president Mohamed Morsi.
+Egypt's health ministry says 149 people were killed in violence around the country Wednesday, after security forces moved in with armored vehicles and bulldozers to clear Cairo protests by supporters of ousted president Mohamed Morsi.
+Protesters say the death toll is much higher.

-Amid the bloodshed, Egypt's interim presidency Wednesday announced a one-month state of emergency had begun and ordered the armed forces to help the Interior Ministry enforce security.
-In addition, a nighttime curfew was declared in Cairo and a number of other provinces.
+Egypt's interim presidency announced a one-month state of emergency had begun and ordered the armed forces to help the Interior Ministry enforce security.
+The government declared a nighttime curfew in Cairo and several provinces.

-There are widely divergent estimates of the death toll from the clashes.
+There are widely divergent estimates of the death toll from Wednesday's violence.

-The United Nations said it appears hundreds were killed or wounded in the clashes between security forces and demonstrators demanding Mr. Morsi's reinstatement.
-The Muslim Brotherhood called the security operation a "massacre" and put the death toll at 500, while Egypt's Health Ministry said at least 95 people were killed and 874 wounded.
+The Muslim Brotherhood puts the number of dead in the thousands, while the United Nations said it appears hundreds were killed or wounded in the clashes between security forces and demonstrators demanding Mr. Morsi's reinstatement.
+Egypt's Health Ministry said at least 149 people were killed in clashes around the country, and more than 1,400 wounded.

-Witnesses and foreign journalists reported that security forces used live fire from automatic rifles, while the army released photos of pro-Morsi supporters using weapons against riot police.
+Witnesses and foreign journalists reported that security forces used live fire from automatic rifles in clearing the Cairo protests, while the army released photos of pro-Morsi supporters using weapons against riot police.
 The Interior Ministry said its forces used only tear gas and that they came under fire from the camps.

 Scores of people were arrested, including Brotherhood leaders.

-Clashes also broke out elsewhere in the capital and other provinces across the country as Islamist anger over the crackdown spread, with police stations, government buildings and Coptic Christian churches attacked or set ablaze.
+Clashes also broke out in Alexandria, Minya, Assiut and Suez as Islamist anger over the crackdown spread.
+Police stations, government buildings and Coptic Christian churches were attacked or set ablaze.

-In a televised statement, a government spokesman blamed the violence in Cairo on the Muslim Brotherhood and hailed police for their "professionalism."
+In a televised statement, a government spokesman blamed the violence on the Muslim Brotherhood and hailed police for their "professionalism."

 "The government demands the political leadership of the Brotherhood stop incitements to violence and holds these leaders fully responsible for any blood that is shed.
 The government also salutes the efforts of the security services for...using the utmost self-restraint and highest degree of professionalism in the operation to clear the sit-in."